 It has been usual to assume that as Cobb trained as an u he cared for this side of the business, and Vile dealt with the cabinet making.
 This may well be part of the pattern, but late in life Cobb showed himself to be a very capable cm, or more correctly of having the knowledge to oversee cabinet work of very high quality.
 In later years, when he was renowned especially for marquetry furniture, Hester Thrale (Mrs Piozzi) describing, in 1775, the inlaid floors at Sceaux for her journal (Observations and Reflections … through France, Italy and Germany, 1789) noted that ‘the floor of every Chamber is finished like the most high prized Cabinet which Mr Cobb can produce to captivate the Eyes of his Customers’.

 Apart from the participation in the successful partnership with Vile, John Cobb was also a son-in-law of the very competent maker Giles Grendey.
 On 31 March 1755 he had married Sukey Grendey.
-At Sukey's death it is true that he married again: his second wife, Mary, outlived him, and also married again.
+At Sukey's death he married again to Mary Babel, the widow of Pierre (Peter) Babel, papier maché frame maker.
+They were married by license at St Paul’s Covent Garden on 24 February 1772, when Cobb was described as a cabinet maker and salon decorator.
+Mary outlived him and married for a third time.
 There was perhaps some advantage in the connections the first marriage brought, but little to condone the ‘singularly haughty character’ as ‘one of the proudest men in England’ which Cobb assumed.
 J. T. Smith in Nollekens and his Times, 1829, 11, p.
 243, recorded how Cobb ‘in full dress of the most superb and costly kind, strutted ‘through his workshops giving orders to his men’.
 Smith also relates George III's placing of Cobb in second place through annoyance at his pomposity and imperious delegation of duties to his man Jenkins.

 When Vile retired in 1764 (three years before his death) Cobb continued in business for a further thirteen years.
 He had long since abandoned any work at the bench and concerned himself, presumably, with design, quality control, and administration of the business.
 In this he was served ably on the large Croome commission by his foreman Samuel Reynolds.
 Mindful of the upsurge in Neo-classical taste he introduced work in woods other than mahogany.
 This is apparent in particular in a series of commodes and other pieces, veneered, and incorporating marquetry of excellent quality.
 There was probably a need to do this to withstand the competition from, in particular, Ince & Mayhew.